A Generalized Expression for the Gradient of Mutual Information with the Application in Multiple Access Channels: Applications in Multiple Access Communication Channels

 and a decoder $\left( {\hat M_{(1)} \left( {Y^n } \right),...,\hat M_{(K)} \left( {Y^n } \right)} \right)$, where $X_{\left( k \right)i}$ and $Y^{i-1}$ are used for the $k{\rm{th}}$ channel input at time instant $i$ and the channel outputs up to time instant $i-1$, respectively.
 We consider the following general functional model for the channel in $i{\rm{th}}$ $\left(i=1,...,n\right)$ use of the channel,

-where, $W_i$ stands for arbitrary but known distribution noise and ${\boldsymbol {\gamma }_i} = \left( {\gamma _{(1)i} ,...,\gamma _{(K)i} } \right)^T$ denotes the channel parameters vector, where we are interested to find the sensitivity of mutual information with respect to it.
-The following Theorem gives a general expression for this issue. \begin{theorem} In a general MAC with noiseless causal feedback as described in~\eqref{eqnMAC2} and~\eqref{eqnMAC1}, gradient of mutual information with respect to the system parameter $\boldsymbol \gamma _j ,\;j = 1,...,n$ is,
+where, $W_i$ stands for arbitrary but known distribution noise and ${\boldsymbol {\gamma }_i} = \left( {\gamma _{(1)i} ,...,\gamma _{(K)i} } \right)^T$ denotes the channel parameters vector, where we are interested to find the sensitivity of MI with respect to it.
+The following Theorem gives a general expression for this issue. \begin{theorem} In a general MAC with noiseless causal feedback as described in~\eqref{eqnMAC2} and~\eqref{eqnMAC1}, gradient of MI with respect to the system parameter $\boldsymbol \gamma _j ,\;j = 1,...,n$ is,

 where, $X_{\left( k \right)}^n$ stands for the sequence of the channel inputs of $k{\rm{th}}$ user and $Y^n$ denotes the sequence of channel outputs in $n$ uses of the channel, respectively, ${\bf{f}} = \left( {f_1 ,...,f_n } \right)^T$ with $f_i = f_i \left( {X_{\left( 1 \right)i} ,...,X_{\left( K \right)i} ,W_i ,\boldsymbol\gamma_i } \right)$, and ${\bf{g}}_{\left( k \right)} = \left( {g_{\left( k \right)1} ,...,g_{\left( k \right)n} } \right)^T$ with $g_{\left( k \right)i} = g_{\left( k \right)i} \left( {U_{\left( k \right)}^i ,Y^{i - 1} } \right)$.
 Also,